gt-crnch-rg/read-the-docs/docs/general/python-environments.rst

 Conda
 ===================
 **Note:** We typically don't recommend using anaconda due to the amount of dependencies it pulls into your home directory.
 If you get to where you need anaconda for a project this is typically some software that should be installed in a project space or system-wide!
+Please consider submitting a help ticket especially if you need multiple packages that can't be satisfied with pipenv.

 Miniconda Installation and Usage Example
 -----------------------
-This example shows how to use your scratch space to install and use Miniconda.
-We recommend this since this saves space in your home directory and because full Conda environments do not typically need to be backed up.
+With the above caveat in mind, this example shows how to use your scratch space to install and use Miniconda.
+We recommend this approach since this saves space in your home directory and because full Conda environments do not typically need to be backed up.
+Note that you can always use :code:`conda env export --from-history>ENV.yml` to back up an installed environment.

 .. code:: shell